 If this occurs, the reasons for refusal must be provided in writing.

 Public Access items are scheduled in the same order as items appear on the meeting agenda.

 Public Access speakers can speak on a maximum of 2 items.

-If more than 1 member of the public registers to speak in support of an item, Council may ask those members to share the 5 minute time slot.
+If more than 1 member of the public registers to speak in support of an item, it is possible to share the 5 minute time slot.

 If more than the permitted number of speakers apply to speak, the General Manager can consult with the Mayor to increase the number of speakers if they are satisfied that it is necessary to do so.